 The electrical length of the antenna is determined by the formula

 Where ‘C’ is the velocity of the electromagnetic wave

-This wave length is taken in free space but in case of antenna where the first half cycle changes to the negative cycle the direction of flow of electromagnetic wave also changed as the physical change to the antenna.
-This change in the direction is not as quick as in case of change in direction of electrical waveform, therefore the physical length of the antenna is kept smaller with respect to its electrical length.
+This wavelength is taken in free space but in the case of an antenna where the first half cycle changes to the negative cycle the direction of the flow of electromagnetic wave also changed as the physical change to the antenna.
+This change in the direction is not as quick as in the case of a change in the direction of the electrical waveform, therefore the physical length of the antenna is kept smaller with respect to its electrical length.

-This decrease in size of the physical length of antenna is 50% less than its electrical length.
+This decrease in the size of the physical length of the antenna is 50% less than its electrical length.

 ϱ = 150 / f

-Here ϱ stands for the electrical length of antenna.
+Here ϱ stands for the electrical length of the antenna.

 f stands for the frequency in MHz